khamidou/lptrace/README.md

 lptrace requires Python 2.x and GDB 7.x.
 It has been tested on Linux successfully, and it should run on most recent Unices.

-# Technical details

-gdb is an awesome debugger.
-It lets you attach to any running program, as long as you're root.
-It also lets you call any C function this program exposes.

-What's interesting is that among the C functions the Python interpreter exposes, one function `PyRun\_SimpleString`, lets you run a single expression of Python code.

-We use this function to ask the Python process to read a temporary file `lptrace` created.
-This file contains a hook to the `sys.settrace` function, which allows us to get notified whenever a function is called.

-Finally, we need to output the tracing data somewhere.
-We could do this in the program we're tracing but that wouldn't be very useful.
-Instead, we write it to a FIFO so that `lptrace` can display it in its own window.

-That's about it.
-I encourage you to read the source --- it's short and pretty simple!

 # Issues